davecharles/sphinxdocs/README.md

    means you can update the source without restarting the services.

 ### Building locally
-You'll need a suitable Python environment with the dependencies from `requirements.txt` installed.
+You'll need a suitable Python environment with the dependencies defined in `requirements.txt` installed.
 Run `make` with no args to see a complete list of project and Sphinx targets.